 Petrolly, fallen over, and foxy are all wine tasting descriptors (thanks Wikipedia).
 Cat pee is another, and often describes the smell of New Zealand sauvignon blanc.
 Cat pee smell aside, visiting wineries for a platter and a glass of wine is one of the pleasures we’ve discovered over the last year or so.

-We haven’t been to every winery that serves platters but we’ll give it a good go, any recommendations from readers will be much appreciated.
-We recommend all wineries listed but if you twisted my drinking arm for three favourites I’d say Mills Reef Winery in Tauranga, Gladstone Vineyard in Carterton, and Brick Bay Wines in Snells Beach.
+We haven’t been to every winery that serves platters but we’ll give it a good go, any recommendations will be much appreciated.
+We recommend all wineries listed but if you twisted my drinking arm for three favourites I’d say Mills Reef Winery in Tauranga (moved to Katikati in 2020), Gladstone Vineyard in Carterton, and Brick Bay Wines in Snells Beach.